Market Share: Definition, Formula & Example

 Market Share Example

-To calculate the market share of each company, we can use the market share formula:
+To calculate each companies share of the market, we can use the formula as per below:

-From the above calculation, we can see that Company B has the highest market share, holding 40% of the total sales revenue in the market, followed by Company A with 30% market share, and Company C with 20% market share.
-This information can help each company to analyze their position in the market and make strategic decisions to improve their market share.
+Based upon the above, we can see that Company C has the highest share of the market at 30%.
+It is closely followed by Company A with 20% and Company B with 15%.
+So with this information, each company is able to identify their position in the market and take strategic decisions accordingly.

 Types of Market Share